 Notes: 1.
 Voting right ratio in parentheses signifies the percentage of indirect holdings.
-2. From January 1.
-2024, some functions of Dunlog Tire Hokkaido I td. and 10 other domestic tire sales subsidiaries, as well as Sumitomo Rubber Industries, Ltd.'s Domestic Replace Tire Sales HQ, have been integrated into Dunlop Tire Japan.
-Ltd. through comestic Replace Tire Sales HQ, have been integrated into Dunlop Tire Japan.
-Ltd. through company reorganization.
+2. On January 1, 2024, the Group carried out an absorption-type merger with Dunlop Tire Chuo Ltd. as the surviving company and 10 domestic tire sales subsidiaries as absorbed companies.
+It also reorganized some functions of Sumitomo Rubber Industries, Ltd.'s Domestic Replacement Tire